JoeyStanley/real/cv.md

 ### Invited Presentations

 (With Margaret E. L. Renwick.)
 "100 years of speech in Georgia."
 Workshop on Language, Technology, and Society series.
-Georgia Institute of Technology, Atlanta, GA. <s>March 26, 2020.</s> [Canceled due to COVID-19]
+Georgia Institute of Technology, Atlanta, GA.
+November 11, 2020.

 "Data Visualization and Basic Statistical Modeling in R." Invited workshop for an NSF-funded "Research Experience for Undergraduates" program, helping bioanthropology students analyze osteological data from skeletons at the 7–5th c.
 BCE Greek colony of Himera.
 June 21 and 25, 2018. <a href="/pages/bones_workshop" class="link" title="view the materials for this workshop here"></a>